codecop/Roguelike-Coderetreat/room-sample-2/README.md

       "layout": "#######\n#  @  #\n#     #\n#     |\n#     #\n#     #\n#######\n" }

 (Description is optional.)
-Check if the door is open or locked:
+Check if the door is open or locked with:

     get http://localhost:8004/empty/open